MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/monitoring-software-installation-guide.md

 f1keywords:
 ---

+# General Information
 This guide intends to provide detailed guidance for onboarding Microsoft Teams Rooms devices to the Microsoft Teams Rooms – Managed Services.
 Microsoft Teams Rooms – Managed Services It’s a cloud-based operations service managed by Microsoft experts and operated 24x7x365.

-# General Information

 ## Supported Devices
-Please note that the Microsoft Teams Rooms – Managed Services monitoring service agent is for use with certified Microsoft Teams Room (MTR) systems and peripherals.
+**Note** The Microsoft Teams Rooms – Managed Services monitoring service agent is for use with certified Microsoft Teams Room (MTR) systems and peripherals.

 ## Performing operations as the Admin user of the MTR device
-Throughout this document, some configuration/installation procedures require you to login to the device as administrator.
+Throughout this document, some configuration/installation procedures require you to log in to the device as administrator.

-To login the device as administrator (local administrator):
+To log in the device as administrator (local administrator):

 1. Ensure you Hang up any ongoing calls and return to the home screen.
 1. In the Microsoft Teams Room user interface, click the **More** icon then click **Settings** icon where you'll be prompted for the local Administrator password on the device (the default password is ***sfb***).